SSV-embedded/TinyML_IR-Sensor/README.md

 # Tiny-ML IR-Sensor

 The source code for building a machine learning model is presented below.
 The model is created in Python using [Colab](https://colab.research.google.com).
 Before you can start using the source code, you need to get a free google account.
-Follow the introduction video linked below to get a first impression of Colab (link the video...).
+Follow the [introduction video](https://www.ssv-embedded.de/downloads/videos/howto_colab_en.mp4) to get a first impression of Colab.
 If you need further information check out the following [link](https://towardsdatascience.com/getting-started-with-google-colab-f2fff97f594c).
 You can also train the model in an equivalent local environment.

 ## Workflow